Jack Wood

 Monday 2:30pm–4:00pm

-Jack Wood is a Ph.D. student in Rhetorical Studies specializing in the local/global politics and governance of cities, city planning, and urban development.
-More specifically, Wood studies how rhetoric facilitates the production of space in cities.
-To do so, Wood takes a rhetorical lens to the fields of geography and political economy.
+Jack Wood is a Ph.D. student in Rhetorical Studies focused on discourses surrounding the politics and governance of cities, city planning, and urban development.
+More specifically, Wood studies how rhetoric facilitates the production of space in cities by analyzing how "city-ness" is framed within planning discourses.
+In so doing, Wood brings a rhetorical lens to urban geography and the political economy of cities.

-In 2025, Wood was awarded the Robert Bostrom Young Scholar Award by the Southern States Communication Association for his top paper “Rethinking ‘Resilience’ in the Rhetoric of Urban Planning."
-Wood has served as the editorial assistant for Rhetoric & Public Affairs.
-In the fields of rhetoric, urban studies, and semiotics, Wood has presented various papers at regional, national, and international conferences.
+In 2025, Wood was awarded the Robert Bostrom Young Scholar Award by the Southern States Communication Association for his top paper, “Rethinking ‘Resilience’ in the Rhetoric of Urban Planning."
+Wood has served as the editorial assistant for Rhetoric & Public Affairs under the editorship of Dr. Catherine L. Langford.
+In the disciplines of rhetoric, urban studies, and semiotics, Wood has presented various papers at regional, national, and even international conferences.
 In 2023, Wood was invited to the International Semiotics Institute in Prague, Czechia, where he presented his work on the power of visual metaphors in urban space.

 Courses Regularly Taught: